adamgate/dotfiles/README.md

 # dotfiles
 This repo is a catch-all for various configs on various operating systems.
 This repository contains:

-- My custom neovim configuration
+- editor configs
-- Custom keymaps (QMK, ZMK, VIA/VIAL, etc) for several keyboards I use
+- keymaps (QMK, ZMK, VIA/VIAL, etc) for several keyboards I use
-- A messy powershell script to set up my preferred directory structure on new machines
-- Several custom git aliases
+- linux & KDE dotfiles
+- Windows configs
+- browser startpages

-- probably more. this is always a work in progress
+And probably more.
+This repo is always a work in progress